andreisoare/lib-themisui/themis_components/thFilter/readme.md

     @tableDelegate.reload {currentPage: 1}

   @saveFilters: (filters) =>
-    # TODO
+    # This allows bookmarking a specific set of filters to be displayed in the
-    # This is a future feature that allows bookmarking a specific set of
+    # interface.
+The "filters" paramter provided by this function can be used
-    # filters to be displayed in the interface.
+    # later to initialize the "activeFilters" attribute of thFilter.

   return
 ```